 When I started creating content in 2019, I debated whether to focus on my blog or my YouTube channel for a long time.
 And while I do feel the two platforms complement one another, I think YouTube offers the opportunity for faster growth.

-If you write an excellent blog post for a competitive term, you’re extremely unlikely to hit the #1 position in the SERP.
-New bloggers face an uphill climb when acquiring the links and domain authority needed to compete for terms that get traffic.
+Suppose you write an excellent blog post for a competitive term.
+You’re still unlikely to hit the #1 position in the SERP.
+New bloggers face an uphill climb when acquiring the links and domain authority needed to compete.
 Meanwhile, an excellent YouTube video can get outrageous amounts of Google Discover traffic (and rise to the top of the video SERPs much more quickly).

 Let’s go over the advantages and disadvantages of blogging vs. YouTube for attracting an audience!